Search

 Semi-automatic rifle

 A semi-automatic rifle is a type of rifle that, when the trigger is pulled, fires a bullet and loads another cartridge from a magazine, without the need to operate a bolt or other loading mechanism.
-It is distinguished from an assault rifle in that it can only fire once each time the trigger is pulled.
+It is distinguished from fully automatic rifles in that it only fires once each time the trigger is pulled.

 Types of Semi-automatic rifles, by country and/or designer: